tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

   - Make sure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions.
 This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.

 - Which registration algorithm (NDT or GICP) should I select for mapping?
-  - In our previous experiments, GICP gives better result for the mapping but take more time for building the map.
-On the other hand, NDT is faster but sometime did not build a accurate map such as when ground points did not align in a plane.
+  - In our previous experiments, GICP gives better results for the mapping but takes more time to build the map.
+On the other hand, NDT is faster but sometimes does not build an accurate map such as when ground points do not align in a plane.